 Information on LBE frequency and consequence is developed in the PRA and is provided in the SAR for AOOs, DBEs, and BDBEs.
-DBAs are defined using a set of deterministic rules that involve the selection of safety-related SSCs in the performance of Required Safety Functions and are evaluated deterministically under specific rules - the DBAs have no associated frequency.
+DBAs are defined using a set of deterministic rules that involve the selection of safety-related SSCs in the performance of Required Safety Functions and the subsequent evaluation of their consequences are evaluated deterministically under specific rules | the DBAs have no associated frequency.
 For the purpose of evaluating LBEs against the Category 1 LMP 50.59 criteria, AOOs, DBEs, and BDBEs are addressed in terms of frequency, consequence, and risk, whereas DBAs are addressed deterministically.